qbit/TTYtter-PrettyTweets/readme.markdown

-PrettyTweets
+PrettyADN
 ============

-A TTYtter extension which reformats the tweets to look pretty.
+A texapp extension which reformats the posts to look pretty.

-PrettyTweets.pl
+PrettyADN.pl
 ---------------

 The extension.
 Simply load it adding -exts="/path/to/PrettyTweets.pl" to your